Carpet area, built-up area, and super built-up area are the various terms used in the real estate market to denote the area being bought/sold.

 Here we will learn about major differences between carpet area, built up area and super built up.

-Differences between carpet area built up area and super built up Area:
+Difference between carpet area vs built up area and super built up Area:

 It also includes a staircase if it is inside the house, but the balcony, lift, lobby, etc. will not be included in the carpet areas.